SPONDILOLYSESISIS What is Lumbar Slip?

 The most common clinical complaint is low back pain.
-This pain often spreads to the legs.
-Spasm and pain in the muscles in the back of the thigh is an important symptom, and the appearance of these symptoms, especially in young and children who play sports, should make you thought the spondylolisthesis.
-In advanced cases, pain and numbness spreading to the feet due to nerve compression and reflex and movement losses can be seen.
+This pain often radiates to the legs.
+Spasm and pain in the muscles at the back of the thigh are important symptoms, and the occurrence of these symptoms, especially in young people and children who play sports, should bring spondylolisthesis to mind.
+In advanced cases, pain and numbness spreading to the feet and loss of reflex and movement can be seen due to nerve compression.

-What Are The Treatment Methods For Lumbar Dislocation?
+What are the Treatment Methods for Lumbar Slipping?